 Want to get your PlayStation 4 Pro fully kitted out?
 Here's a look at four accessories that may not be essential pick-ups, but they'll help you make the most of your fresh console.

-Much cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
+Cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
 It's not as refined as those pricier rivals, as we had some technical issues during our review testing – but when it works well, it can be pretty brilliant.
-You'll need the PlayStation Camera (£39) for this, and will probably want PlayStation Move remotes (£70 for two) as well.
+You'll need the PlayStation Camera (£39) for this, which is included in some bundles but not others, and will probably want PlayStation Move remotes (£70 for two) as well.